betatim/TimsHome/content/pages/science.md

 figures used in the paper.

-###Evidence for spin correlation in ttbar production
+###Evidence for spin correlation in tt̅ production

 [Phys.Rev.Lett.
 108 (2012) 032004][spincombo]